 The financial analysis on the new accounts receivable system is done and the numbers look good.
 The new process has been evaluated and key stakeholders have had input all along the way.
 There’s agreement that the system change is in alignment with the company mission and offers both strategic advantages and cost efficiencies.
 There’s nothing left to be done but set the date and implement the new technology, right?
 Wrong!

-Selecting the right technology is a critical step but it’s only part of the success equation.
+Selecting the right Order-to-cash technology is a critical step but it’s only part of the success equation.
 Did you know that 70% of all company change initiatives fail due to sole focus on the technical solutions while disregarding the importance of the people side of the equation according to multiple sources cited by The Executive Center of Excellence?
 Pretty sobering statistic, isn’t it?
 As a result, ensuring a change management plan is devised for effective 2-way communication regarding the initiative is as critical to the project’s success as having the technology.
 This plan must be human-engaging and motivating, addressing needs and concerns, enrolling people in the vision, monitoring the process, and training leaders on how to effectively lead change.

 Fundamental to an effective change management program-or implementing any change in the way your team does its job-is the understanding that change produces uncertainty and our brains don’t like uncertainty.
 In fact, neuroscience suggests that our brain craves certainty (or at least what it perceives as certainty) and that the introduction of any ambiguity is seen as an error or even a threat that needs to be corrected.
 This can raise stress and anxiety.
 It can also impact performance.

 Certainty enables the brain to go on autopilot with a particular task and frees up mental capacity to attend to something else at the same time.
 For example, let’s say you’re a runner.
 On your regular route through the park, listening to your iPod, you may not remember parts of your run but are still able to record some of your fastest times.
 It’s comfortable and you can get in the zone.